humhub/documentation/docs/admin/server-setup.md

 ### Preparation

-Installation Certbot and obtain SSL certificates for the portal.
+Install Certbot and obtain SSL certificates for the portal.

 ```bash
 apt install certbot